Home » Money management » Budgeting

 successful budgeting

-Once I had all this data sorted out I entered the numbers in The Money Principle Monthly Budget Planner.
+Once I had sorted all this data, I entered the numbers in The Money Principle Monthly Budget Planner.

-Just as a reminder, TMP Monthly Budget Planner works by bundling up the expenses into three groups: fixed or the expenses that you have to pay and can’t negotiate easily; changeable, or the spending that you can negotiate; and variable, or the monthly spending that you can change very fast like spending on food, treats etc.
+Just as a reminder, the TMP Monthly Budget Planner works by bundling up expenses into three groups: fixed expenses, which are the expenses that you have to pay and can’t negotiate easily; changeable expenses, which you can negotiate; and variable expenses, which are the monthly spending that you can change very fast, like spending on food, treats, etc.

 You can download TMP Monthly Budget Planner here.